Divyansh1217/Text-Generation-Model/README.md

-﻿# Text-Generation-Model Using LSTM and Contitution Of India
+﻿# Text-Generation-Model Using LSTM and the Constitution Of India